thibaultlaurens/tech-notes/fundamentals/05-software-programming.md

 Due to the pushing and popping nature of the stack, memory management is very logical and is able to be handled completely by the CPU; this makes it very quick, especially since each byte in the stack tends to be reused very frequently which means it tends to be **mapped to the processor’s cache**.

 However, there are some cons to this form of strict management.
 The size of the stack is a fixed value, and allocating more onto the stack than it can hold will result in a **stack overflow**.
 The size of the stack is decided when the thread is created, and each variable has a maximum size that it can occupy based on its data type; this prevents certain variables such as integers from ever growing beyond a certain value, and forces more complex data types such as arrays to specify their size prior to runtime since the stack won’t let them be resized.
-Variables allocated on the stack also are always **local** in nature because they are always next in line to be popped (unless more variables are pushed prior to the popping of earlier variables).
+Variables allocated on the stack are always **local** in nature because they are always next in line to be popped (unless more variables are pushed prior to the popping of earlier variables).

 Overall, the stack really exceeds in managing memory in the most efficient way possible – but what if you need data structures that can be dynamic, such as a dynamically sized array, or what if you need global variables?
 This is where the heap comes into play.